python/typing/docs/source/generics.rst

      add_one(my_circles)     # This may appear safe, but... my_circles[-1].rotate()  # ...this will fail, since my_circles[0] is now a Shape, not a Circle

-  Another example of invariant type is :py:class:`~typing.Dict`.
+  Another example of an invariant type is :py:class:`~typing.Dict`.
 Most mutable containers are invariant.

 By default, all user-defined generics are invariant.